kohler/hotcrp/README.md

 directory.
 (If you get an Error 500, see "Configuration notes".)
 This will generally require adding a `<Directory>` for the HotCRP directory, and an Alias redirecting a particular URL to that directory.
-For example, this section of httpd.conf makes the "/testconf" URL point at a HotCRP installation in /home/kohler/hotcrp.
+This section of httpd.conf makes "/testconf" point at a HotCRP installation in /home/kohler/hotcrp; it works in Apache 2.2 or earlier.

         <Directory "/home/kohler/hotcrp">
             Options Indexes Includes FollowSymLinks